- 1 INTRODUCTION:

 - Can be everywhere.

-The display of information about a product on its container, packaging, or the product itself is known as labelling.
+The display of information about a product on its container, packaging, or the product itself is known as labeling.
 For several types of consumer and industrial products, the type and extent of information that must be imparted by a label are governed by the relevant safety and shipping laws.

 Six qualities of a label design.